Mathematics (MATH)

 MATH 4327.
 Introduction to Complex Analysis and Its Applications.

-This course introduces topics in the theory of functions of a complex variable (contour integrals, series, residues of analytic functions, and conformal mappings) with engineering and science applications.
-These include solving boundary value problems, locating zeros of analytic functions, analyzing two-dimensional heat and fluid flows, and calculating inverse Laplace transforms.
-Prerequisite: [MATH 2393 or MATH 2473] and MATH 3323 both with grades of "C" or better.
+This course provides an introduction to the theory of functions of a complex variable and its applications in science and engineering.
+Students study analytic functions, contour integration, Taylor and Laurent series, residues, and conformal mappings.
+Emphasis is placed on understanding Cauchy’s theorems, calculating residues, evaluating contour integrals, and applying complex-analytic methods to real‑valued integrals.
+Applications include solving boundary value problems, analyzing two‑dimensional heat and fluid flow models, locating zeros of analytic functions, and computing inverse Laplace transforms.
+The course develops mathematical reasoning through rigorous proofs alongside applied techniques.
+Prerequisite: [MATH 2393 or MATH 2473] and MATH 3323 with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.